pivotal/docs-tap/install-general.md

     * Minikube
         * Reference the resource requirements below
-        * On MacOS only Hyperkit driver is supported; Docker driver is not supported.
+        * Hyperkit driver is supported on macOS only; Docker driver is not supported.
     * Tanzu Kubernetes Grid v1.4
         * Do not use a Tanzu Kubernetes Grid cluster that runs production workloads.
         * To install Tanzu Application Platform on Tanzu Kubernetes Grid v1.4,